Takahisa Maeyama: 2010-2021: Acting career

-In 2010, Maeyama applied for the D-Boys Special Unit Audition, an audition that was to determine the fifth member of D-Boys' boy band, D-Date.
+In 2010, Maeyama applied for the D-Boys Special Unit Audition, an audition for the fifth member of D-Boys' boy band, D-Date.
 In August 2010, he was revealed as one of seven finalists on D-Boys' variety show, D-Boys Be Ambitious.
 Despite not winning a spot in D-Date, he eventually joined D2, a sub-group of D-Boys, in December 2010.
 After joining D2, Maeyama made his first television appearance with the group on their first television program, D2 Meshi Tomo!, on August 5, 2011.

 In 2011, he made his acting debut as Nakazaike Chōji in the Nintama Rantarō musical and reprised the role in 2012.
 In March 2012, he portrayed Yosuke Hanamura in VisuaLive Persona 4 and reprised the role later in the year in the following sequel production, VisuaLive Persona 4: The Evolution.
 In the same year, he appeared in the television series Kamen Rider Wizard as Sora/Gremlin, a recurring role.

 In September 2015, Maeyama starred in the stage play adaptation of La Corda d'Oro Blue Sky as Kyōya Kisaragi.
 In March 2016, Maeyama portrayed Kinshiro Kusatsu in the stage play adaptation of Cute High Earth Defense Club Love!.
 In April 2016, Maeyama portrayed Hotohori in the stage musical adaptation of Fushigi Yûgi.

 In January 2017, Maeyama portrayed Eichi Tenshoin in Ensemble Stars!
 On Stage: Take Your Marks, and he would continue portraying the character in subsequent stage plays.
 On August 4, 2017, Maeyama was cast as Katsumi Igarashi in the live-action film adaptation of the manga Make a Bow and Kiss, which was released in theaters on November 11, 2017.
 In November 2017, Maeyama was cast as Yūsuke Nara in the television drama and stage play Ochanomizu Rock.

 In June 2019, Maeyama portrayed Uguisumaru in Stage: Touken Ranbu.
 In October 2019, Maeyama portrayed Shogo Makishima in the stage play adaptation of the first season of Psycho-Pass.
 In November 2019, he portrayed Andre in the stage musical adaptation of the manga Innocent.

 In May 2020, Maeyama portrayed Gentaro Yumeno in the stage play adaptation of Hypnosis Mic: Division Rap Battle, beginning with the second stage play Track 2.
 In July 2020, Maeyama starred in Crazy Rain, a television drama starring D-Boys.
 In June 2021, Maeyama starred in A New Musical: A Sign of Affection as Itsuomi.
 In December 2020, Maeyama was cast as Tatsuya in the television drama adaptation of the manga 3B no Koibito, which was broadcast in January 2021.
 In August 2021, Maeyama appeared in the stage play adaptation of Crest of the Royal Family as Luca, a role that was double-cast with Kurumu Okamiya.
 In November 2021, Maeyama appeared in the Japanese production of My Fair Lady as Freddy, a role that was double-cast with Takuto Teranishi.